sidde7r/tink-backend-aggregation/src/integration/agents/src/main/java/se/tink/backend/aggregation/agents/nxgen/serviceproviders/openbanking/polishapi/README.md

 4. mBank uses internal account identifier as param for account details / transactions while all other banks uses accountNumber.
 5. mBank seems to return corporate accounts in the same API (hence filtering is applied - that might be confusing for the users)
+6. Some banks do not like unnecessary parameters.
+For that case you need to provide a list of fields that needs to be filtered.
+Filtering is done in ```PolishApiRedundantFieldsFilter```.

 ## Issues / TODOs
  * API does not return information about credit card number (it returns iban) and available credit, hence as number IBAN is passed and available credit is set to 0.